Who's this guy?

 When it came time to write a novel, he sat his ass in a chair and put fingers to keyboard, then took a deep breath and… got intimidated and returned to writing even more short stories.

 When he was ready to take the plunge a second time, he cranked out two novels.
-The first, A Warm Place to Hide, sits on a shelf (to be edited next) but the second, Kinfolk, was published by Grindhouse Press in 2018.
+The first, A Warm Place to Hide, sits on a shelf (to be edited soon) but the second, Kinfolk, was published by Grindhouse Press in 2018.
 The novel, about two criminal brothers locked in a high-octane battle with a clan of bloodthirsty cannibals, was praised by numerous book bloggers, reviewers, and websites including GingerNuts Of Horror which said, "From the very first moment until the last blood-soaked scene you will be left breathless."

 Matt also has the short story collections Monkey’s Box of Horrors - Tales of Terror: Vol. 1 and Monkey’s Bucket of Horrors - Tales of Terror: Vol. 2.
-A third volume (with an even ridiculously longer title of Monkey’s Butcher Block of Horrors - Tales of Terror: Volume 3) will be published early 2020.
+A third volume (with the even ridiculously longer title of Monkey’s Butcher Block of Horrors - Tales of Terror: Volume 3) will be published early 2020.

 His forthcoming novel, The Rotting Within, an occult/creature-feature, will be published by Grindhouse Press in 2021.